Disclosure Risk from Homogeneity Attack in Differentially Private Frequency Distribution: Disclosure Risk from Homogeneity Attack (DR-HA) on Sanitized FDs

-We propose four measures (Definitions \ref{def:dr.c0} to \ref{def:dr.c3}) in somewhat a hierarchical manner, as depicted in Figure \ref{fig:def}.
-The measure in each subsequent layer is the expected value of the measure from the previous layer.
+In summary, DR-HA exists in both the original and sanitized FDs in Scenario 1; exists in the original FD but disappears after sanitization in Scenarios 2 to 4; does not exist in either the original or sanitized FDs in Scenarios 5 to 7; and goes from zero to non-zero after sanitization in Scenario 8, partially due to the ``upper bound'' approach we adopt to be conservative and for technical simplicity.

-Specifically, the local DR-HA in Definition \ref{def:dr.c0} is the expected value of DR-HA in a cell $\C_i$ over the distribution of the randomization mechanism given the frequency $\n_i$ on the sensitive attribute $Y$; the expected DR-HA in Definition \ref{def:dr.c1} is the expected value of the local DR-HA over the distribution of $\n_i$ given the overall cell size $n_i$.
-The shrinkage DR-HA in Definition \ref{def:dr.c2} is the expected value of expected DR-HA over the prior distribution on $\p_i$ with hyperparameter $\bs\alpha$ across all cells, assuming $\n_i\sim$ multinomial($n_i,p_i$).
-The global DR-HA in Definition \ref{def:dr.c3} is the expected value of the shrinkage DR-HA over the distribution of $n_i$.
+The analysis of the eight scenarios above leads to five definitions on DR-HA in FDs after sanitization (Definitions \ref{def:dr.c0} to \ref{def:dr.c4}).
+The definitions more or less form a sequence, as shown in Figure \ref{fig:def}.

-\begin{defn}[\textbf{local DR-HA in a cell}] In the setting of Problem \ref{prob}, let $\mathcal{Y}_{i}$ denote the original set of $Y$ values with non-zero frequencies in cell $\C_{\X}(\X_i)$.
-The local DR-HA on $Y$ in $\C_{\X}(\x_i)$ after sanitization is
+\begin{defn}[\textbf{local DR-HA in a cell}] In the setting of Problem \ref{prob}, let $\mathcal{Y}_{i}$ denote the original set of the $Y$ labels in cell $\C_{\X}(\x_i)$ with non-zero frequencies.
+The local DR-HA $\rho^{\text{l}}_i\in[0,1]$ in $\C_{\X}(\x_i)$ after sanitization via randomized mechanism $\M_{\bs\theta}$ is \end{defn} $|\mathcal{Y}_i|\!=\!1$ and $|\mathcal{Y}_i|\!>\!1$ refers to that $\C_{\X}(\x_i)$ is a homogeneous cell and heterogeneous cell, respectively.
+The first equation in Eq (\ref{eqn:untight}) corresponds to Scenario 1 and the second inequality yields the upper bound for Scenario 8 that is not tight (thus the sign ``$<$").
+Attaining a tight bound is possible if one defines what local DR-HA is when $|\mathcal{Y}_i|>1$.
+For example, we could let